 Thank you all so very much for the kind comments regarding my new skirted office desk.
 As promised here is the tutorial on how I took a white laminate Ikea desktop and created a vintage aluminum finish.
+Create An Antique Zinc Look on Laminate.

-Basically we had started with two Ullrik shelves and a 78 “ long Linnmon tabletop from Ikea that we had found for a great price in the “Ding and Dent” section about five years ago.
+Basically, we had started with two Ullrik shelves and a 78 “ long Linnmon tabletop from Ikea that we had found for a great price in the “Ding and Dent” section about five years ago.
 But Ikea still carries both elements.

 Over the years various liquids had spilled on the table top to include hot pink fingernail polish.
 Using very fine grit sandpaper we tried to smooth the surface as best as we could.
 By doing this it also helped the surface be prepped to accept paint.